am5uc/Orientation/README.md

 # Orientation
+## Purpose
-Contains materials gathered and learned from orientation
+The purpose of this repository is to store materials gathered and learned from **orientation**